-Columbia College candidates applying to the Columbia-Juilliard Exchange should submit materials so that Columbia faculty may assess their talent and potential.
+Columbia College candidates applying to the Columbia-Juilliard Program should submit materials so that Columbia faculty may assess their talent and potential.

-Applicants may upload professional resumes that list artistic achievement in the Columbia Writing Supplement to the Common Application.
+Applicants may upload professional resumes that list artistic achievement in the Columbia-specific questions to the Common Application or the Coalition Application.
 There is no need to create a SlideRoom profile.

 When do application decisions become available?

 The Columbia community is committed to environmental responsibility; in keeping with this commitment, we will provide some admissions decisions only online, not via regular mail.
 Applicants will receive specific instructions as to how to check their decisions online before decisions are released.